-

 Contributions:

-• Managed all client facing communications and facilitated and prepared stakeholder meetings with weekly progress updates
+• Managed all client facing communications across time zones and facilitated prepared stakeholder meetings with weekly progress updates

 • Applied parallel project management approach to initial hardware/software development and switched to agile iterative methods for experience/game development for timely delivery